 In additional to insect infestation, Silver pothos can have diseases, and one major issue that affects Silver pothos is root rot.
 This is due to overwatering you may have done in the past.
 When the plant has too much water that’s not draining, you may start to see the stem get soft and the roots rot.

-Root rot takes time to start showing signs on the plant.
+Root rot in pothos takes time to start showing signs on the plant.
 When the leaves begin to curl, the roots may be too far gone.
 It’s always better to monitor houseplants and even check the soil for excess moisture.
 If there’s a drainage issue, fix it immediately.

 6. Temperature and humidity stress